Camp of Great Poland (association)

-The Camp of Great Poland (Obóz Wielkiej Polski; OWP) - Polish national-democratic and nationalist association with legal personality (2012).
-It was founded in 2003 by Marcin Markowski as an ordinary association in Wroclaw.
+The Camp of Great Poland (Obóz Wielkiej Polski; OWP) is a Polish national-democratic and nationalist association with legal personality (2012).
+It was founded in 2003 by Marcin Markowski as an ordinary association in Wrocław.
 It “continues Roman Dmowski's policies", as stated on the camp website.
 The official press title is "The New Vanguard".
 The OWP also publishes "The National Chronicle".
 The OWP uses the Piast eagle as an emblem - a drawing of an eagle, holding the Piast Szczerbiec (coronation sword of Polish kings), girded up in white and red ribbon.

 History

 The association was established on March 28, 2003, as a response of the National Party (Stronnictwo Narodowe; SN) Youth Section to the deletion of the party from the national registry.
 In 2012 the OWP was registered in the National Registrar of Companies and Legal Entities (Krajowy Rejestr Sądowy; KRS), gaining legal personality.

 Structure

 The Camp of Great Poland has approximately 150 members currently operating in both Poland and abroad.
 The most active branches are in Warsaw, Wrocław, Rzeszów, Oslo and London.
 The camp's headquarters is located in Warsaw, along with the National Library and the information office of the Union of Polish Associations and Organizations of Latin America (USOPAL).
 Leaders of the organization include Dawid Berezicki and Maciej Wydrych.
 Other known personalities are the director Bohdan Poręba, publicist Robert Larkowski, Dr Jan Eugeniusz Malinowski and Dr Zbigniew Siut.